Impact of Recent Accounting Pronouncements

 New Pronouncements Issued

 In November 2024, the FASB issued ASU 2024-03, Income Statement-Reporting Comprehensive Income-Expense Disaggregation Disclosures (Subtopic 220-40).
 Additionally, in January 2025, the FASB issued ASU 2025-01 to clarify the effective date of ASU 2024-03.
 The standard provides guidance to expand disclosures related to the disaggregation of income statement expenses.
 The standard requires, in the notes to the financial statements, disclosure of specified information about certain costs and expenses, which includes purchases of inventory, employee compensation, depreciation and intangible asset amortization included in each relevant expense caption.
 This guidance is effective for fiscal years beginning after December 15, 2026, and interim periods within annual reporting periods beginning after December 15, 2027, on a retrospective or prospective basis, with early adoption permitted.
-The Company is assessing the guidance, noting the adoption impacts disclosure only.
+The Company is currently evaluating the effect of this new guidance on its financial statements.

 Historical Timeline